ricokahler/sanity-codegen/packages/cli/README.md

       Any CLI flags passed with override the config options.

-  --cwd=cwd
+  --root=root
-      Optionally provide a working directory.
-All of the sanity schema files must be inside the current working directory.
-If not, you may get errors like "Cannot use import statement outside a module".
+      Determines from where files are relative to.
+Defaults to where your sanity-codegen config was found (if any) or the current working directory.

   --schemaJsonOutputPath=schemaJsonOutputPath
       Optionally provide a destination path to the resulting sanity schema